ligurio/swebok-v3/0_introduction.md

 and the role of various functions participating in the software life cycle.

 In 1990, planning for an international standard with an overall view was begun.
-The plan- ning focused on reconciling the software process views from IEEE Std.
+The planning focused on reconciling the software process views from IEEE Std.
 1074 and the revised US DoD standard 2167A.
 The revision was eventually published as DoD Std.
-498. The international standard was completed in 1995 with designation, ISO/IEC 12207, and given the title of Stan- dard for Software Life Cycle Processes.
+498. The international standard was completed in 1995 with designation, ISO/IEC 12207, and given the title of Standard for Software Life Cycle Processes.
 Std.
 ISO/IEC 12207 provided a major point of departure for the body of knowledge captured in this book.